 Most universities will have plans to support first-year students back into learning, but there are also plenty of things you can start doing right away to get ready

-Schools have been closed for most students since March and all of this summer’s exams cancelled to help slow the spread of coronavirus.
-If you’re in Year 13 and you’re meant to be starting university in September, this abrupt end to your final year at school or college might have left you feeling worried about how you’re going to cope with the demands of your course.
+Since the pandemic began we've seen school closures, remote learning and cancelled exams disrupting learning for students across the UK.
+If you’re in Year 13 and you’re meant to be starting university in September, the ups and downs at school or college might have left you feeling worried about how you’re going to cope with the demands of your course.

 But there are plenty of things you can start doing right now to make sure you’re ready when September rolls around.

 We’ve spoken to university lecturers, admissions teams, advice services and current students to get their tips for making sure you’re fully prepared for student life despite all the uncertainty caused by Covid-19.

 Jodie Matthews, senior lecturer of English literature and creative writing at the University of Huddersfield, recommends that you “take an interest in the world around you”.

 This is because thinking for yourself and looking at topics from different angles are key skills you’ll probably need at university – and ones that you can easily start honing right away as part of your daily routine.

 “At university you’ll be thinking for yourself, researching and reflecting on topics and giving a response," Jodie says.